garbageplanet/frontend/README.md

 # README #

 ### What is this repository for?
-Repository for the [garbagepla.net](https://www.garbagepla.net) frontend v.
-0.5
+Repository for the [garbagepla.net](https://garbagepla.net) frontend v.
+0.5.0

 ### How to get started?
 Just open /src/index.html in your browser.
 If you want to build for distribution just run `npm i` to install gulp and dependencies in the root directory and type `gulp`.
 To rebuild or new templates you need to install javascript-template `npm i blueimp-tmpl` then change directory to `/src/js/templates` and run the command found at the bottom of the file `tmpl_howto.html` in the same folder.
-Note that as of V. 0.5, if you do not have your own token for mapbox and such you won't be able to build properly.
+Note that as of V. 0.5.0, if you do not have your own token for mapbox and such you won't be able to build properly.

 ### Contributing
 All contributions are welcome.
 If you want to contribute to a specific todo below, the first thing you should do is open an issue.
+If you have another contribution PRs are also welcome!

 ### FIXME
 - [ ] taginputs reset deletes placeholder

 ### TODO
 - [ ] geotagged photo capability
+- [ ] upoad to imgur as user
 - [ ] reverse geocode address for cleanings
-- [ ] add geographical location to html scraping
+- [ ] add geographical location capability to html scraping
-- [ ] rewrite bottombar css rules from ground up for portrait/panorama oritentation on mobile
 - [ ] make the edit system
+- [ ] documentation
+- [ ] build system with / without minifying

 #### Upgrade
 - [ ] custom builds (Bootstrap, FontAwesome, Leaflet, jQuery)